1988 executions of Iranian political prisoners: Death toll estimates

 In 2008, Amnesty International reported between 4,500 and 5,000 deaths, including women.
 Ten years later, in 2018, they confirmed about 5,000 deaths.
 Human Rights Watch (HRW) puts the death toll between 2,800 and 5,000 people.
 According to Montazeri's autobiography, between 2,800 and 3,800 prisoners were killed, while the MeK claims a much higher number of 30,000 deaths.
 Ebadi notes that most victims were young students or recent graduates, with women making up more than 10% of those killed.

-In 2019, Iranian politician Maryam Rajavi released the book Crime Against Humanity, which is about the 1988 executions.
+In 2019, Iranian politician and MeK leader Maryam Rajavi released the book Crime Against Humanity, which is about the 1988 executions.
 It shows where 36 mass graves are located in Iran and says that about 30,000 prisoners were killed, most of them MeK members.

+In September 2017, a joint statement by three French non-governmental organizations (NGOs) (Note: Fondation Danielle-Mitterrand - France Libertés, Mouvement contre le racisme et pour l'amitié entre les peuples, and Women's Human Rights International Association (WHRIA).) to the United Nations Human Rights Council (UNHRC) reported death count estimates of above 32,000 from three different sources.
+Mohammad Maleki, former president of the University of Tehran and Iranian dissident, stated in a 14 August 2016 television interview with Dorr TV that a total of 32,400–33,400 executions, including 30,400 PMOI/MEK members and 2000–3000 "leftists".
+Mohammad Nourizad, an Iranian intellectual who was "a close associate" of Khamenei prior to the 2009 Iranian presidential election protests, stated in writing a total count of 33,000, according to the NGOs' UNHRC statement.
+The third source in the NGOs' statement was that former intelligence officer Reza Malek stated a total execution count of 33,700 based on "documents [that] he had personally seen".